All You Need To Know About Accountable Reimbursement Plan – FAQs

 The IRS requires substantiation by the employee and maintenance of records by the employer.
 For substantiation, the IRS requires original receipts for any expense over $75.
 If a receipt is not provided, the reimbursement becomes taxable.
 Let’s understand this with examples:

-EXAMPLE 1: Let’s say an employee spends $10 on his meal, then the substantiation would not require a receipt, but at the very least should state, “$10 lunch on 1/5/21” for keeping accountable reimbursement records for the company.
+EXAMPLE 1: Let’s say an employee spends $10 on her meal, then the substantiation would not require a receipt, but at the very least should state, “$10 lunch on 1/5/21” for keeping accountable reimbursement records for the company.

 EXAMPLE 2: Let’s say an employee spends $150 on an online seminar that is business-related.
 In this case, the employee would be required to give evidence of payment via an email or original receipt of the seminar for substantiation and record purposes.